signum-network/CIPs/SIP/sip-45.md

 ```

 ### Creator of the Staking Contract
-The creator is always the account which uploads the transaction for the creation of th staking contract to the chain.
+The creator is always the account which uploads the transaction for the creation of the staking contract to the chain.

 ### Variable setting (data stack)
 While the creator is uploading the contract to the chain, the individual data stack for the staking contract should be defined within the transaction.
-Within the data stack the values should be set in the following order:
+Within the data stack, the values should be set in the following order:

 **stakingTokenTicker**
 <br>The ticker of the generated staking token by the contract with up to 10 numbers/letters.<br/>

 **stakingTokenDecimals**
-<br>Number of decimals places for the staking token - should be the same as the token to stake.<br/>
+<br>The number of decimals for the staking token - should be the same as the token to stake.<br/>

 **pledgeToken**
-<br>Id of the token which can be staked on the contract.<br/>
+<br>Id of the token, which can be staked on the contract.<br/>

 **digitsFactorPledgeToken**<
-<br>Multiplyer for the ratio calculation by digits of the **pledgetoken**<br/>
+<br>The multiplier for the ratio calculation by digits of the **pledgetoken**<br/>
 0 digits = 1 , 1 digit = 10 ...
 8 digits = 100000000

 **yieldToken**
-<br>The Id of the token which should be distributed by default -if a position exits on the contract.<br/>
+<br>The Id of the token, which should be distributed by default -if a position exits on the contract.<br/>

 **digitsFactorYieldToken**
-<br>Multiplyer for the ratio calculation by digits of the **yieldToken**<br/>
+<br>The multiplier for the ratio calculation by digits of the **yieldToken**<br/>
 0 digits = 1 , 1 digit = 10 ...
 8 digits = 100000000

 **airdroppedTokenMinimumQuantity**
-<br>Minimum Quantity of a token to get distributed, which got airdropped to the contract.<br/>
+<br>Minimum quantity of a token to get distributed, which got airdropped to the contract.<br/>

 Distribution parameter:

 **paymentInterval**
-<br>Minimum number of blocks the contract is waiting until the next distribution will be executed.<br/>
+<br>A minimum number of blocks the contract is waiting until the next distribution is executed.<br/>
-If set 0 no interval is checked.
+If set to 0, no interval is checked.

 **contractExpiryInMinutes**
 <br>A value in minutes to calculate the expiry of the contract by creation.<br/>
-If set to 0 the contract is infinity.
+If set to 0, the contract is infinity.

 **qualifiedMinimumQuantity**
 <br>The minimum quantity needed of the stakingToken to be eligible for a distribution.<br/>